-Equine-Assisted Therapy is an innovative, experiential approach that actively involves horses in mental health treatment.
+Equine Therapy, also known as Equine-Assisted Therapy, is an innovative, experiential approach that actively involves horses in mental health treatment.
 A powerful, evidence-based modality, Equine-Assisted Therapy is also referred to as equine therapy, horse therapy, therapeutic riding, and equestrian therapy.

-Through equine therapy activities, teens gain confidence, build trust, and form healthier boundaries.
+Through horse-based activities, teens gain confidence, build trust, and form healthier boundaries.
 Moreover, learning how to work with and take care of a horse, with the guidance of an equine therapist, helps clients practice empathy and develop authentic connections.

 Today’s Equine-Assisted Therapy programs evolved from thousands of years of therapeutic methods involving horses.
 The earliest recorded mention of equine therapy is in the writings of Hippocrates, a Greek physician born in 460 BCE.
 He wrote about hippotherapy, derived from “hippos,” the Greek word for horse.